nextstrain/augur/docs/releases/migrating-v5-v6.md

 For each trait you include, you can define:
 * An optional "title" which will shown by Auspice when referring to this trait -- for instance you may have a trait called "ab1" which you want to show as "Age bracket 1" in the drop-down menus, legend, and filter.
 * An optional, but recommended "type" which can be either 'ordinal', 'boolean', 'continuous', or 'categorical'.
-If you don't provide a type, augur will try to guess it (see how it guesses [here]()).
+If you don't provide a type, augur will try to guess it (see how it guesses [here](#id1)).

-<span style="color:red">TODO: Can't link to 'Traits' (in command-line section) (to show 'type' guessing rules) because it's just bold, not a header!</span>

 Unless you want to change the name displayed, you _no longer_ need to include `gt`, `num_date`, `clade_membership`, or `Augur seqtraits` output (like clade or drug resistance information) in your config file - if that information is present, it will automatically be included.
 To exclude it, don't pass in the corresponding file to `--node-data`.